 Fine Art GCSE

 Fine Art GCSE at The Emmbrook School will give you a broader outlook on the world you live in.
 It enables you to explore your own creativity & imagination through communicating & expressing individual ideas & meanings.

-You will be required to complete a portfolio of work that shows your ability in a range of areas, such as; fine art painting/printing, sculpture/3D design, graphics/illustration & digital imagery.
-You will experience a rich variety of artists & designers from contemporary to other times & cultures that result in ambitious investigations & a final piece.
+You will be required to complete a portfolio of work that shows your ability in a range of areas, such as; fine art painting/printing, graphics/illustration & digital imagery.
+You will experience a rich variety of artists & designers that result in ambitious investigations & a final piece.

 It is an opportunity for committed & self-motivated art students to achieve in a course that continually proves highly successful & popular at The Emmbrook School.

-Assessment: Fine Art is 60% Portfolio Unit which relies heavily on independent tasks & 40% Externally Set Assessment, which involves class, self-led preparatory work & a two day 10 hour practical exam.
+Assessment: Fine Art is 60% Portfolio Unit which is completed in class and for home learning & 40% Externally Set Assessment, which involves class, self-led preparatory work & a two day 10 hour practical exam.

 Universities, including the Russell Group Institutes, recognise the importance of students undertaking a rounded & diverse curriculum.